dezmou/modez/README.md

 ## ifFalse

-Simpler and more functional way to check is a condition is false with else statement
+Simpler and more functional way to check if a condition is false with else statement

 ```javascript
 const condition = false